nileshp05/The-Sparks-Foundation-Projects-Repository/task5#Detection of face mask/README.md

 #### GRIPJULY21
 #### Name: Nilesh Pendharkar
 #### Data Science & Business Analytics Intern at The Sparks Foundation
-#### Internship domain function: Computer vision and Internet of things
+#### Another internship domain function: Computer vision and Internet of things
 Implement a real time face mask detector by using Tensorflow and OpenCV.

 ## Youtube Link